UltraMessaging/smx_perf/README.md

 * As above, mostly independent of message size.
 * Latencies only slightly elevated.
 * As above, mostly independent of message size and message rate.

+See [infa_measurements.csv](infa_measurements.csv) for the full dataset of measurements taken by Informatica.

 ## REPRODUCE RESULTS